SquareSR/alternative-red-routes/README.md

 - How to play the next two fights depends on whether you did Early or Late Drill

 Arbok Rocket:
-- On Late Drill: Thrash
+- Thrash
-	- Do NOT use a Parlyz Heal in fight and enter the next fight still paralyzed
+> Do NOT use a Parlyz Heal in fight and enter the next fight still paralyzed
-- On Early Drill: X Acc + HD
-	- Use Parlyz Heal immediately if Glare hits

 Silph Rival:
 - Pidgeot: X Acc + (use Parlyz Heal if needed) + X Speed + HD
 - Gyarados: HD
-- Growlithe: RS on Early Drill / HD on Late Drill
+- Growlithe: HD
 - Alakazam: HD
 - Venusaur: HD